Kemal Derviş: United Nations Development Program

 On 5 May 2005, the United Nations General Assembly, representing 191 countries, unanimously confirmed Kemal Derviş as the Administrator of the United Nations Development Program, which is also the chairperson of the United Nations Development Group.
 Derviş started his four-year term on 15 August 2005.
 The UNDP Administrator is the third-highest-ranking official in the United Nations, after the Secretary-General and the Deputy Secretary-General.

 In 2006, United Nations Secretary-General Kofi Annan appointed Derviş to a High-level Panel on United Nations Systemwide Coherence, which was set up to explore how the United Nations system could work more coherently and effectively across the world in the areas of development, humanitarian assistance and the environment.

 In 2009, Derviş decided not to seek a second term as Administrator of UNDP.

-Personal life
+Personal life and death

 Kemal Derviş spoke Turkish, German, English and French fluently.
 He was married to Catherine Derviş, an American citizen.

 According to press reports, when he was still single and working at the World Bank, Derviş had an affair with a married female subordinate (her identity was not revealed) who reportedly later started working at the IMF.
 This was speculated by the media as the possible reason why Derviş, despite being seen by many as the right person for the job, decided not to become a candidate to succeed Dominique Strauss-Kahn as the next managing director of the IMF, a position which was eventually taken by Christine Lagarde.

 Kemal Derviş died in Washington, D.C., on 8 May 2023, at the age of 74.